nikitavoloboev/data/looking-back/looking-back.md

 # Looking back
 I want to share my journey in life both for myself and other people who might find an interest in it.
-I document each month and all the memorable things that happened in these months.
+I document each month and all the memorable things that happened to me.

 The numbers before each of the dashed points like (21) signify the day of the month I wrote the line in.
-I share most everything on [Twitter](https://twitter.com/nikitavoloboev) too.
+I share most everything I do on [Twitter](https://twitter.com/nikitavoloboev).

 ## [2017](2017/2017.md)
 > Interesting year.
 Learn Anything was born.
 Started doing this wiki.